Alex-q-z/alex-q-z.github.io/_pages/about.md

 * Philosophical Perspectives I-II (HUMA 11500-11600)<br />
 * Self, Culture, and Society I-II-III (SOSC 12400-12500-12600)<br />
 * Intro to the Civilizations of East Asia I (EALC 10800)

-## Contact
-I can be most easily reached at qizhengz at uchicago dot edu.

 ## Miscellaneous
 ### Personal Interests